mykyta-tarakanov/portfolio-website/README.md

 ## Overview

-This portfolio website leverages a combination of cutting-edge technologies to deliver a visually engaging and interactive experience.
+This portfolio website leverages a combination of cutting edge technologies to deliver a visually engaging and interactive experience.
 It integrates 3D animations, particle effects, and smooth transitions to create a modern, responsive interface.
 Whether you’re browsing on desktop or mobile, you'll enjoy an optimized and dynamic experience.
 **Note:** SEO is primarily optimized (Basic SEO; this is my first experience).

 ## Features